Channel Hardening-Exploiting Message Passing (CHEMP) Receiver in Large-Scale MIMO Systems: Conclusions

 \section{Conclusions}

 We proposed a promising message passing based receiver (referred to as the `CHEMP receiver') for low complexity detection and channel estimation in large-scale MIMO systems.
 The proposed CHEMP receiver is simple and novel (leading to low complexity), yet very effective in large dimensions (leading to near-optimal performance).
 The key idea is a novel way of exploiting the channel hardening effect that happens in large MIMO channels.
 Specifically, the receiver worked with approximations to the off-diagonal terms of the $\mh^T\mh$ matrix, and directly obtained and used an estimate of $\mh^T\mh$ (instead of an estimate of $\mh$).
 For the considered large-scale MIMO settings, the proposed message passing detection algorithm has almost the same or less complexity compared to MMSE detection complexity (since the proposed detection algorithm does not need a matrix inversion).
 Yet, it could achieve much better performance compared to MMSE detection performance.
 The proposed CHEMP receiver outperformed MMSE and other message passing receivers using an MMSE estimate of $\mh$.
-We presented an analysis of the convergence of the proposed detection algorithm and an MSE analysis of the LLRs in the CHEMP receiver.
+We presented an analysis of the convergence of the proposed detection algorithm and a mean square difference analysis of the LLRs in proposed receiver with perfect and estimated CSI.
 The irregular LDPC codes obtained for the considered large MIMO channel and the proposed CHEMP receiver through EXIT chart matching achieved better coded BER performance compared to off-the-shelf irregular LDPC codes.
-Extension of the proposed receiver approach to higher-order QAM and frequency-selective channels can be carried out as future extensions to this work.
+Stronger conditions for convergence compared to the condition in (\ref{condition}) and convergence analysis for the case of estimated channel knowledge are potential topics for future research.
+Extension of the proposed receiver approach to frequency-selective channels can also be carried out as future extension to this work.